project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 ## Prerequisites

-* Obtain an API Key to access Sunbird APIs.
-The specific Channel Ids for which data exhaust API access is requested should be specified along with the API key request.
-To create an API key, please refer to How to generate a Sunbird API key
+* API key Authorisation

+* Authorizing Channel ID / Authorizing user for channel

-* Instrumenting Your App for Telemetry and Analytics
+* Instrumenting your App for Telemetry and Analytics

-* Telemetry service enabled
+* Telemetry service is enabled

-* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry
+* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry.

 ## Workflow

 The process of streaming and consuming telemetry data uses three core components:

-• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency
+• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency.

-• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer to the receiver
+• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer tothe receiver.

-• Telemetry Receiver: It is the remote management system that stores the telemetry data
+• Telemetry Receiver: It is the remote management system that stores the telemetry data.

 ### Pulling and extracting data using data exhaust API

 Using Data exhaust API, you can get workflow summary or raw data generated as by product of user activities.
 Data exhaust also helps in data mining analytics.

-**Authentication**:<br>

-<b>API Endpoint</b>:<br>
-/data/v3/dataset/request/submit

-**Bearer**
+**Authorization**

+bearer

-Security scheme type: API Key<br>
+Security scheme type: API Key
 header parameter name: Authorization

-**X-Channel-ID**
-header parameter name: X-Channel-ID header paramter value: Channel ID for which data exhaust is requested for

-<b> Content Type</b>
+UserToken

+Security scheme type: API Key
-header parameter name: Content-Type header paramter value: application/json
+header parameter name: x-authenticated-user-token

 **Submit Data Request**